The Meaning of Mariah Carey: Critical response

-The book received positive reception from critics, general audiences, and Carey's fans alike.
+The book received widespread acclaim from critics, general audiences, and Carey's fans alike.
 Numerous publications listed The Meaning of Mariah Carey in their rankings of the best music books or celebrity memoirs of 2020, including The Atlantic, the Financial Times, The Globe and Mail, The Guardian, the Irish Independent, NME, Pitchfork, Rolling Stone/Kirkus Reviews, The San Diego Union-Tribune, The Times, and Variety.

 Critics reviewed the book's prose and structure.
 Writing for The New Yorker, Emily Lordi described it as "impressively well-written".
 The Atlantics Spencer Kornhaber cited Carey's childhood memory about Ritz crackers as one of several brief reminiscences that "elevate The Meaning of Mariah Carey from celebrity propaganda into impressive storytelling".
 In the Los Angeles Times, Rich Juzwiak said short stories such as Carey's relationship with Jeter incorporate "tension and poignancy not typically seen in celebrity writing".
 According to Entertainment Weeklys Mary Sollosi, the non-sequential chapters make the storytelling more powerful than if they were all in chronological order.
 In contrast, The New Republics Jo Livingstone thought the writing style makes the book feel "pieced together from interviews".
 Aisha Harris of NPR complimented the narrative structure but felt details about the success of Carey's projects are excessive.
 Alex Macpherson concurred in The Guardian, while Kirkus Reviews thought it contains no filler.
 Critics considered a paragraph that appears twice in different chapters as an editing error.